Correlation without causality keeps alive the myth of ventilation as good

 However, water activity and RH are identical thermodynamic entities, with RH being the water activity multiplied by a hundred, for convenience in eliminating the decimal marker.
 Biologists use activity, meteorologists and conservators use RH.

-One wonders why the experienced co-authors of this poster have used some effort to repeat easily found experimental data, but more disturbing is the implied difference between water activity and RH, when there is actually no difference at all.
+One wonders why the experienced co-authors of this poster have repeated easily found experimental data, but more disturbing is the implied difference between water activity and RH, when there is actually no difference at all.

 Both this and the Corning article assume a mysterious and continuous source of water, to maintain a permanent state of disequilibrium.
 In such a situation a vigorous air stream of low RH will certainly reduce the RH at the surface of the object.
-That is trivial.
 More important is to identify and reduce the source of the water.
-In historic structures the source is predominantly cold walls in spaces of uniform water vapour concentration, leading to locally high RH, which transfers to a high equilibrium RH at the surface of the objects in the cold region.
+In historic structures the source is predominantly cold walls in spaces of uniform water vapour concentration, leading to locally high RH, which in turn produces a high equilibrium RH at the surface of the objects in the cold region.
 Direct injection of water, by rain penetration or rising damp is relatively rare, though often invoked, together with underground rivers, as a source of trouble.

 The advocacy of air movement to counter mould growth, instead of cutting off the source of water, has a long history in conservation, even at the level of official guidance.
 The British Standard for Archives 5454 of 2000, now mercifully obsolete, made frequent advice to ventilate: